Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Comparison with previous studies and discussion

 \subsection{Cosmic SMBH mass density}

 Fig.\ \ref{f:bh_density_z} shows the cosmic SMBH mass density as a function of redshift from \textsc{Trinity} compared to previous studies.
-The cosmic SMBH mass density from \textsc{Trinity} includes both SMBHs in \emph{galaxy centres} and \emph{wandering} SMBHs (see \S\ref{ss:bh_mergers}), because the latter SMBHs also contributed to quasar luminosity functions during their growth.
-We also show the cosmic wandering SMBH density in green, which accounts for $\sim15\%$ of the total SMBH mass density at $z=0$.
-This is broadly consistent with the results from \citet{Volonteri2003} based on a semi-analytical model, and \citet{Ricarte2021} based on the \textsc{Romulus} simulations.
+Unlike previous studies that tried to solve the continuity equation, in \textsc{Trinity}, we assume that wandering SMBHs also contribute to quasar luminosity functions during their growth.
+Thus, we include the cosmic wandering SMBH mass density in Fig.\ \ref{f:bh_density_z} for a fair comparison.
+We also show the cosmic wandering SMBH density separately in cyan, which accounts for $\sim15\%$ of the total SMBH mass density at $z=0$.
+This is broadly consistent with the results from \citet{Volonteri2003} based on a semi-analytical model and \citet{Ricarte2021} based on the \textsc{Romulus} simulations.

 Below $z\sim2$, the offsets in the mass density between different studies are mostly driven by the different AGN energy efficiencies.
 Above $z\sim2$, the systematic difference with \citet{Marconi2004} increases with redshift.
 The reason is that \citet{Marconi2004} forward modeled AGN evolution assuming that all SMBH growth occurred at $z<3$.
 These initial conditions did not consider SMBH assembly histories at higher redshifts, and hence give different SMBH mass functions at $z\sim 3$ from \textsc{Trinity}, in which SMBHs are modeled to start growing from $z=15$.